MaksimDzhangirov/backendBankExample/docs/part26-eng.md

 ![](../images/part26/11.png)

-And voila, we're now inside the AWS management console.
+And voilà, we're now inside the AWS management console.
 On the top left menu, you can find a long list of all AWS services.

 ![](../images/part26/12.png)